Moringa

 - ^ a b c Manaheji H, et al. Analgesic effects of methanolic extracts of the leaf or root of Moringa oleifera on complete Freund's adjuvant-induced arthritis in rats.
 Zhong Xi Yi Jie He Xue Bao.
 (2011)

-- ^ a b Ndiaye M, et al. Contribution to the study of the anti-inflammatory activity of Moringa oleifera (moringaceae).
+- ^ a b Ndiaye M, et al. Contribution to the study of the joint comfort activity of Moringa oleifera (moringaceae).
 Dakar Med.
 (2002)

-- ^ Semenya S, Potgieter M, Erasmus L. Ethnobotanical survey of medicinal plants used by Bapedi healers to treat diabetes mellitus in the Limpopo Province, South Africa.
+- ^ Semenya S, Potgieter M, Erasmus L. Ethnobotanical survey of medicinal plants used by Bapedi healers to support diabetes mellitus in the Limpopo Province, South Africa.
 J Ethnopharmacol.
 (2012)

 - ^ a b Satish A, et al. Moringa oleifera Lam.: Protease activity against blood coagulation cascade.
 Pharmacognosy Res.
 (2012)